NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 <div id="ds-objectives" markdown="1">

 ## Objectives
-After completing this activity, you will be able to:
+After completing this activity, you will become familiar with:
+ * The Google Earth Engine (GEE)
+ * GEE Image Collections

+And you will be able to:
- * Write basic JavaScript code in the Google Earth Engine (GEE) code editor
+ * Write and run basic JavaScript code in code editor
  * Discover which NEON AOP datasets are available in GEE
- * Explore the NEON AOP GEE assets
+ * Explore the NEON AOP GEE Image Collections

-You will gain familiarity with:
- * The GEE Code Editor
- * GEE Image Collections

 ## Requirements
  * A gmail (@gmail.com) account